pydio/pydio-doc-admin-guide/1_quick_start/4_adding_collaboration_tools/01_only_office.md

 There is an [OnlyOffice docker image](https://hub.docker.com/r/onlyoffice/documentserver/), the image only offers the features of the *[community edition](https://www.onlyoffice.com/compare-editions.aspx)*.

-The container's default port is 80 so redirect it to another port - by default we use 9980 in the Pydio Cells config
+The container's default port is 80 so redirect it to another port - by default we use 9980 in the Pydio Cells config.

 ```shell
 docker run -i -t -d -p 9980:80 --restart=always onlyoffice/documentserver